Viktor Rydberg &

 "In his memoirs, Leva för att leva (1970), Svanberg admitted his own attraction to men.
 It is likely that, thanks to his own homosexuality, he was well positioned to do what would today be called a queer reading of Rydberg's half-queer visions and the many aesthetic descriptions of the athletic male body."

 To make his case, Svanberg, isolated passages in a series of friendly letters between the sickly adolescent and his former tutor, citing them as the basis for his theory of a same-sex attraction between Rydberg (then 27) and teenager Rudolf Ström.
 In the letters, Rydberg expresses great concern for the boy's well-being and health, encouraging him to get outdoors and exercise, as they had once done together.
 He also requests a picture of the boy, and praises his artistic talent.
 In response, Rudolf laments that he has no other friends because of his poor health, and longs for Rydberg, now a rising cultural figure, to visit him.
 Considering Rydberg's own tragic childhood and his repeated bouts of ill-health and depression, it seems more likely that Rydberg saw himself in this young man, feeling the need to befriend and encourage the boy in a way that no one had done for him at that age.
 Rather than a same-sex attraction, Rydberg more likely felt deep sympathy for this young man's plight, having overcome similar hardships in his own life.
+Notably, when Rydberg first received the offer from Sven Hedlund to work for the newspaper in Gothenburg where he would remain employed for many years, Rudolf's father, Captain Ström offered to extend his position as tutor for another year, causing Viktor Rydberg to write his brother Carl, a teacher who had recommended him to the Ströms, asking for advice in a letter dated February 2, 1855:

 See also: The 'Outing' of Viktor Rydberg